Deep Learning on a Data Diet: Finding Important Examples Early in Training: Empirical Evaluation of and Scores via Data Pruning

 \section{Empirical Evaluation of \scorename and \scoreerror Scores via Data Pruning}

 In the previous section, we motivated \grand and \eltoon scores by quantifying the influence of a training example on the loss of an arbitrary example after one optimization step.
 In this section, we evaluate these scores empirically, and verify that they identify examples important for generalization.
 Networks trained on subsets of the data with high scores achieve levels of test accuracy comparable to training on the full dataset and are competitive with other state of the art data pruning methods.
-Perhaps most remarkably, these scores are effective even when computed early in training and perform significantly better than a random baseline, even at initialization.
+Perhaps most remarkably, these scores are effective even when computed early in training.

-\paragraph{Data pruning experiments.} We train convolutional neural networks of varying depth--ResNet18 and ResNet50 \citep{he2016deep}--on standard vision datasets of varying difficulty--CIFAR-10, CIFAR-100 \citep{krizhevsky2009learning}, and CINIC-10 \citep{cinic10cite}.
+\textbf{Data pruning experiments.} We train convolutional neural networks of varying depth--ResNet18 and ResNet50 \citep{he2016deep}--on standard vision datasets of varying difficulty--CIFAR-10, CIFAR-100 \citep{krizhevsky2009learning}, and CINIC-10 \citep{cinic10cite}.
 All scores are calculated by averaging the scores from ten independent training runs.
-After calculating scores and selecting a training subset, final test accuracies are obtained by retraining networks from random initializations on only the selected subset.
+After calculating scores and selecting a training subset, final test accuracies are obtained by retraining networks from new random initializations on only the selected subset.
+Networks used for evaluating the scores are initialized with seeds that are different from those used to calculate the scores.
 For each experiment, we report the mean of four independent runs and represent variability across runs by shading the region which spans the 16th to 84th percentile of obtained accuracies.
 See \cref{app:params} for more implementation details and \cref{app:additional} for additional experiments.